 Unit Reference J/506/9212 Level 2 Credit Value 2 Guided Learning Hours 10 Total Unit Time 20 (10GLH + 10 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to group work with young people in a youth work setting.
 Learners must have access to a real work environment.
-Learning Outcomes (1 to 6) The learner will: Assessment Criteria (1.1 to 6.1) The learner can: (1 to 6) The learner will: 1.
-Understand the importance of (1.1 to 6.1) (1 to 6) The learner will: 1.
-Understand the (1.1 to 6.1) The learner can: 1.1.
-Define the types of groups young people (1 to 6) The learner will: 1.
-Understand the importance of group (1.1 to 6.1) The learner can: 1.1.
+Learning Outcomes (1 to 6) The learner will: Assessment Criteria (1.1 to 6.1) The learner can: Understand the importance of group membership.
+1.1.
 Define the types of groups young people are part of or join.
 1.2.
-Describe the reasons why young people (1 to 6) The learner will: 1.
-Understand the importance of group (1.1 to 6.1) The learner can: 1.1.
-Define the types of groups young people are part of or join.
-1.2.
 Describe the reasons why young people may join groups.
 1.3.
-State some of the benefits for young (1 to 6) The learner will: 1.
-Understand the importance of group (1.1 to 6.1) The learner can: 1.1.
-Define the types of groups young people are part of or join.
-1.2.
-Describe the reasons why young people may join groups.
-1.3.
 State some of the benefits for young people of joining groups.
 1.4.
-Describe key characteristics of effective (1 to 6) The learner will: 1.
-Understand the importance of group membership.
-2. Understand the (1.1 to 6.1) The learner can: 1.1.
-Define the types of groups young people are part of or join.
-1.2.
-Describe the reasons why young people may join groups.
-1.3.
-State some of the benefits for young people of joining groups.
-1.4.
 Describe key characteristics of effective groups.

-2.4.
+Understand the structure of a group.
+2.1.
+Define the different roles in a group2.2.
+Describe own roles within group.

+2.3.
+Identify the role of the group leader.2.4.
 Describe the importance of different roles within a group.
 3. Understand the stages of a group.
 3.1.
 Define the principles of group work.
 3.2.
 Describe the different stages of group development.
 3.3.
 Define the factors that increase group effectiveness.
 3.4.
 Assess how to maintain groups.
 3.5.
 Describe reasons for group breakdown.
-4. Be able to work effectively within a group activity.
+Be able to work effectively within a group activity.
 4.1.
 Plan a group youth work activity which takes into account internal and external factors that influence effective groups.
+4.2.
 Negotiate with group appropriate ground rules for working with each other in youth work activity.
 4.3.
 Review activity with an appropriate observer.
 4.4.
 Reflect with an appropriate observer on group effectiveness, roles in group and own contribution to group both positive and negative.
-5. Understand how to overcome conflict in group work 5.1.
-Describe how conflict may arise in group work setting. setting.
+5. Understand how to overcome conflict in group work setting.
+5.1.
+Describe how conflict may arise in group work setting.
 5.2.
 Outline how personal feelings may be managed in a conflict situation.
 5.3.
 Describe ways of defusing conflict in a group setting.

-6. Be able to use group work theory 6.1.
-Apply group work theory with a group of young people in a youth work setting.
+Be able to use group work theory with a group of young people.
+6.1.
+Apply group work theory with a group of young people in a youth work setting. -- -- --